Convex-Dev/design/docs/cad/003_encoding/README.md

 ### `0x1d` Double

+A Double is an IEEE754 double precision floating point value.

 ```
 0x1d <8 bytes IEEE 764>
 ```

 A Double value is encoded as the Tag byte followed by 8 bytes standard representation of an IEEE 754 double-precision floating point value.

+All IEEE754 values are supported except that the `NaN` value must be represented with the specific encoding `0x1d7ff8000000000000` in the CVM.
+This is to ensure a unique encoding of `NaN` values which are otherwise logically equivalent.

 ### `0x20` Ref